Help With Finances

 Stirling Credit Union provides savings and loans, but we do not provide a current account (yet!).

-A current account is designed to enable you to pay regular bills (using standing orders and direct debits); withdraw money (e.g. at ATMs or a "cash back" at a supermarket till), and make payments to retailers using a debit card and/or cheque-book.
+- A current account enables you to pay regular bills, withdraw money and make payments to retailers using a debit card and/or chequebook.

-If you have had money problems that have adversely affected your credit rating, you are likely to find you don't qualify for a standard current account.
+- If you have had money problems that have affected your credit rating, you are likely to find you don't qualify for a standard current account.
 This can make life difficult.

-A fee-free basic bank account may be worth considering if you can’t use or open a standard current account.
-You can use a fee-free basic bank account to receive money and pay bills, but it doesn’t allow you to use an overdraft.
-All of the major banks offer a basic bank account, but their conditions vary.
+- A fee-free basic bank account may be worth considering if you can’t use or open a standard current account.
+You can this account to receive money and pay bills, but it doesn’t allow you to use an overdraft.
+Major banks offer a basic bank account, but their conditions vary.